ankushg/btao.org/_posts/2020-05-28-sometimes-on-security.md

 ---
 layout: post
-title: "Sometimes-on security: on mixing plaintext and encrypted messages"
+title: "On mixing plaintext and encrypted messages"
 date: 2020-05-28
 ---